LafeLabs/trashmill/README.md

 ## Major Elements of Trash Mill:

+ - heliostats built from trash to build out into large array, target is 8" on a side square and we will want a couple hundred. these are crowd sourced, and run on an electrical generator
+ - solar heat absorber built from trash, safe support tower for the system
+ - steam boiler built from trash
- - steam engine build from salvaged gas engine(aim for 1 kW *output*)
+ - steam engine built from salvaged gas engine(aim for 1 kW *output*, so a few kW input)
  - pumps scavenged from car parts driven by direct drive(water pump, vacuum pump)
- - steam boiler built from trash
- - solar heat absorber built from trash
+ - tower structure for steam engine and absorber
  - Steam heat exchanger system with plastic molding and extrusion, welding irons
  - steam condenser and water collector and clean water tank
  - sewing machine built from trash
- - heliostats built from trash to build out into large array
  - power transfer system(shafts, pulleys, belts, clutch mechanisms)
  - plastic bottle(PETE bodies) slicer/extruder to make filament
  - thread spinner to create plastic thread